-Coastal Vascular Center is Houston’s premier center for treating peripheral arterial disease, leg artery blockages and vein reflux disease.
-Additionally, our vascular treatment center treats venous leg diseases, oncology and dialysis management.
+We are Houston’s premier center for vascular disease.
+Additionally, our treatment center treats other venous leg diseases, oncology, and dialysis management.

-Our Vascular Center is trained, experienced, and certified to provide cutting edge treatments.
-Our center focuses on minimally invasive producers so that our patients recover quicker.
+Our Vascular Center is full of experienced and certified staff to provide the latest treatments.
+We focus on minimally invasive producers so that our patients recover quicker.

 Dr. Divyang C. Ayar operates Coastal Vascular Center.
-He is a board certified radiologist.
-His certification is in both diagnostic radiology, and interventional and vascular radiology.
+He is a board-certified radiologist.
+Certificated in both diagnostic radiology, and interventional and vascular radiology.
 With over 20 years of experience, Dr. Ayar understands your needs and concerns as a patient.
 He has performed thousands of successful vein management operations.
-He can help you too.
+Give Dr. Ayar a call today!

-Our center specializes in treating the whole spectrum of venous disease.
-We treat – peripheral arterial disease, spider veins, and varicose veins.
-Additionally we treat venous ulcers, leg swelling, and deep vein thrombosis.
-Furthermore we handle biopsies, inventional oncology and dialysis access management.
-Coastal Vascular Center utilizes the most advanced techniques available, to provide minimally invasive treatment of venous disease.
+Our center specializes in treating the whole range of venous disease.
+We treat peripheral arterial disease, spider veins and varicose veins.
+Additionally, we treat venous ulcers, leg swelling and deep vein thrombosis as well as dialysis access management.
+Our techniques are state-of-the-art so that we can provide you with treatments that allow you to recover quickly.